Also known as a purified protein derivative, it is a combination of proteins used in the diagnosis of tuberculosis.

-People who have been infected with TB may not have a positive skin test (known as a false-negative result) if their immune function is compromised by chronic medical conditions, cancer chemotherapy or AIDS.
+People infected with TB may not have a positive skin test (known as a false-negative result) if their immune function is compromised by chronic medical conditions, cancer, chemotherapy, or AIDS.

 More than 50% of patients with disseminated tuberculosis (spread throughout the body, known as miliary tuberculosis ) will also have a negative TB test.

-A person who received a Bacillus Calmette-Guérin (BCG) vaccine (administered in some countries but not in the US) can also have a positive skin reaction to tuberculosis testing against tuberculosis, although this is not always the case.
+A person who received a Bacillus Calmette-Guérin (BCG) vaccine (administered in some countries but not in the US) can also have a positive skin reaction to tuberculosis testing against tuberculosis.
+However, this is not always the case.

 Those who were vaccinated after the first year of life or who had more than one dose of the vaccine are more likely to have a persistent positive result than those who were vaccinated as babies.

-People who are infected with other types of mycobacteria other than Mycobacterium tuberculosis may also have false-positive tuberculosis skin tests.
+People infected with other types of mycobacteria other than Mycobacterium tuberculosis may also have false-positive tuberculosis skin tests.

 The test usually does not produce side effects.